 Ag Cost Share in TMDL Watersheds

 Agriculture Best Management Practices (BMPs) in the TMDL watersheds includes, in addition to all the regular programs, two new properties to increase the interest of the program for producers.
-One practice increases the cost share paid to the producer from 75% to 85% for stream exclusion fencing with the standard 35 foot buffer.
+One practice increases the cost share paid to the producer from 65% to 100% for stream exclusion fencing depending on buffer size.
 The other practice allows stream exclusion fencing with a minimum of a 10 foot setback in exchange for a reduced cost share rate of 50%.
-For more information, contact Ashleigh Cason at email@example.com or 540-825-8591.
+For more information, contact Amanda McCullen at email@example.com or 540-825-8591.

 There is also financial assistance for on-site residential septic system improvements.
 Click here for more information.